-Seventy Two though.
+Seventy Three though.
 Time for a bit of reflection and looking back I wonder should I be here or somewhere else?

 Asbestos.
 I have heard a lot about the dangers and the disabilities resulting from exposure.
 I remember when a boiler was dismantled in the Welsh Mountain Zoo how the debris had to be covered with dampened blankets till a specialist disposal team arrived.

 As a kid though nobody told me anything.
 I was brought up in the Middle East.
 Our houses were blessed with central air conditioning.
 The cooled air blew down tunnels of asbestos into every room in the house during every day of the summer months.